mckennapsean/dissertation/content/02-background.md

 iterative usability studies and user feedback to improve upon the design of a visualization prototype [@Komlodi2005; @Hao2013a; @mckenna2016].
-Many of the visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011].
-However, design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
-This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and that could be taught to visualization designers.
+Many of the visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011] that does not support the role of evaluation and decisions throughout the process.
+User-centered design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
+This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and that could be introduced to visualization designers if a model supported their discoverability.